West Coast Express (ice hockey): Player acquisitions

 Markus Näslund (left) and Todd Bertuzzi (right) in the opener.

-The Vancouver Canucks made the Stanley Cup Finals in 1994, but proceeded to regress as a franchise progressively finishing worse each season.
+The Vancouver Canucks made the Stanley Cup Final in 1994, but proceeded to regress as a franchise progressively finishing worse each season.
 As such they began attempting to add skill players to the line-up through trades.
 The Canucks made various deals to "move the program forward and in a different direction".
 With the franchise moving in a new direction the first member of the West Coast Express line arrived in Vancouver on March 20, 1996, when left wing Markus Naslund was traded to the Canucks by the Pittsburgh Penguins for Alek Stojanov.
 Naslund struggled to start his Canucks career and during the 1997–98 season he requested to be traded.
 It was not until the 1998–99 season that Naslund emerged as an offensive leader with the Canucks, leading them in goals (36) and points (66).

 Todd Bertuzzi was the second member of the line to join the Canucks' franchise, when he was acquired by Vancouver via a trade during the 1997–98 season.
 The New York Islanders received former Canuck captain Trevor Linden in exchange for right winger Bertuzzi, defenceman Bryan McCabe and a third-round selection in the 1998 NHL entry draft (Jarkko Ruutu).
 Bertuzzi began the 1998–99 season playing on a line with Mark Messier at centre and Alexander Mogilny on right wing.
 Bertuzzi played with the two until he suffered a fractured tibia, an injury that resulted in Naslund gaining increased ice time.

 The final piece came to the Canucks on March 14, 2000, with the acquisition of Brendan Morrison.
 In an attempt to improve their team to make a Stanley Cup run, the New Jersey Devils traded Morrison and centre Denis Pederson for Mogilny at the National Hockey League's (NHL) trade deadline.
 Upon his arrival Morrison did not begin playing with Naslund and Bertuzzi nor did he begin his Canucks' career at centre, instead he began on the wing.